Welcome to the Swim Across America - Rhode Island Open Water Swim.

 SAA My Way is our virtual offering where you decide your activity and timeline.
 Register with a $50 self-donation and we’ll send you an SAA Swag Bag to show off your spirit.
 All donations raised for your My Way will support our SAA-Rhode Island event.
 If you meet the fundraising minimum and later choose to join us at the swim, we can change your registration status.
 Click here to learn about all the ways you can have fun your way!

-Land Volunteers staff all aspects of our event on land.
-You can anticipate helping with set up, swimmer check-in, finish line support, hospitality and post-swim events/clean up.
+Land Volunteers staff all aspects of our event on land, including set up, swimmer check-in, finish line support, hospitality, post-swim festivities and clean up.

-If this is your first time participating or if you just need some tips to be a better fundraiser, click here.
-It will walk you through the participant center and teach you how to email donors, share on social media sites and download the fundraising app.
+If you are a first time participant or just need some fundraising tips, click here for directions on using the participant center, emailing donors, sharing on social media and downloading the fundraising app.
 You can find more helpful resources on our fundraising resources page.

-Be a WaveMaker by taking your fundraising to the next level and raising $1000!
-Anyone can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
+Be a WaveMaker by taking your fundraising to the next level and raising $1,000.
+Anyone - swimmers, volunteers, SAA My Way participants - can achieve WaveMaker status.
 WaveMakers get special recognition and an exclusive WM gift on event day.
-You can learn more about WaveMaker Status here.
+Learn more about WaveMaker Status here.

 You may support the swimmer of your choice by making an online donation.
 Or you may send a check, payable to Swim Across America, to the address below: